Get all the latest data for Seville

 Which areas in Seville have historically appreciated the most recently?

-Here is how each of these top-performing Seville areas has appreciated:
+Here is how each of these Seville neighborhoods performed in terms of recent price appreciation:

-• Pino Montano: 29.1% year-over-year growth, the highest in the city from a low base
+• Pino Montano: approximately 29% year-over-year growth in 2025, the highest of any district in the city.

 By the way, you will find much more detailed trends and forecasts in our pack covering there is to know about buying a property in Seville.